shivampaw/MultiUserChat/README.md

 If you wish to run the server on a headless device you can run the jar from a console by executing `java -jar MultiUserChat.jar headless [DESIRED_PORT]` and that will run the Chat Server in the terminal instead of a JavaFX application.

 The desired port is the port that should be attempted first.
 If the port you enter is unavailable then a random one is chosen.
-To go straight to a random port use `0`.
+To go straight to a random port use `0` or leave it blank.
 ## Troubleshooting
 If you can't get yours working globally then you probably need to port forward.
 Googling for "[YOUR ROUTER] port forwarding" should help you achieve this.